Russian bounty program: Trump administration

 White House Chief of Staff Mark Meadows said that people would "go to jail" over the reports that allege Russia offered bounties to Taliban fighters.
 Meadows said "We know a crime was perpetrated...
 Whoever leaked this – they didn't even leak the whole story...
 We're determined to get to the bottom of it, we don't have any intelligence that would support the reporting."
 Rudy Giuliani, a member of Trump's legal team, called the leaker a "deep state criminal who committed a serious crime...
 I can't think of a worse crime.
 It's not quite treason but comes close."

 In June 2020, Mark Milley, the chairman of the Joint Chiefs of Staff, testified before the House Armed Services Committee that, while no link of such a program to U.S. casualties had been found, the U.S. was still investigating and would "take action" if the bounty program is proven to be true.
 Defense Secretary Mark Esper said that General Kenneth McKenzie, the commander of U.S. Central Command, and General Scott Miller, the top U.S. military commander in Afghanistan, did not think "the reports were credible as they dug into them."
 McKenzie said that he found no "causative link" between reported bounties to actual U.S. military deaths, but said the reports were "very worrisome" and said a lack of proof is "often true in battlefield intelligence."
 In September 2020, McKenzie said that the existence of a Russian bounty "has not been proved to a level of certainty that satisfies me" but that the military continued to seek evidence and considered the matter "not a closed issue."

+In 2021, political scientist, Ted Galen Carpenter, gave the Russian bounty allegation as an example of media bias.
+He suggested that it illustrated the US media's broader tendency to make charges against Trump without evidence.